 However, there are limits to an HMO that can make it difficult to get the rehab support you need.

 The Limits of an HMO

 An HMO, or health maintenance organization, is basically a network of physicians, specialists, pharmacies and facilities in a certain geographical area.
 If your insurance is HMO-based, that means you must see your primary-care physician to get a referral to a specialist or clinic that also operates within that same HMO.
 The benefit is a low cost, but it comes with negative aspects as well.

 Foremost, you may not have access to the help you need because your HMO may not have an in-network specialist you can see.
 This could mean you will have to seek care independently, which will cost a lot more.
 Still, there is a loophole: if your HMO does provide a specialist but that specialist is located too far away for you to travel to, your network will have to cover your out-of-network visitation with another specialist.

 Does HMO Rehab Include Detox?

 Detoxification can be a long and involved process for many addicts.
 In these cases, it’s most beneficial to seek inpatient treatment where you are relegated to the facility full-time.
 Because Blue Cross Blue Shield is such a far-reaching network, there are many psychologists, social workers, nurses and others who work within the HMO.
 There are also hospital inpatient units and inpatient-based residential treatment centers you can take advantage of for your detox.

 Still, since you’re paying for an HMO and not one of the more premium coverage options, the access you have to these centers and experts will depend on your plan’s specific details.

 Within Blue Cross Blue Shield, HMO insurance for rehab is easier to obtain than other options, including a PPO or POS.
-If you have questions about whether or not an HMO is right for you, fill out the form below to get help.
+If you’re unsure what kind of coverage your plan may offer, fill out the form below.